On this page

 Writes each subsequent quantity of document data (up to 2 GB) with each query run.

-Online Archive runs on your Atlas cluster and utilizes the same underlying resources (e.g. IOPS).
-The default limit of 2GB per job prevents the operation from utilizing too many resources.
+Online Archive runs on your Atlas cluster and uses the same underlying resources, such as IOPS.
+The default limit of 2GB per job prevents the operation from using too many resources.
 If your cluster is currently satisfying workloads at the edge of its resource limits, you could push it past its capacity by activating Online Archive.
 Ensure that your Atlas cluster has excess resources before activating Online Archive.

 Atlas encrypts your archived data using Amazon's server-side encryption S3-managed keys (SSE-S3) for archived data.
 It can't use any encryption-at-rest encryption keys you might have used on your cluster data.